The Ethics of Liberty: Summary

+Hans-Hermann Hoppe's Introduction to the 1998 edition of the book says that it "explains the integration of economics and ethics via the joint concept of property; and based on the concept of property, and in conjunction with a few general empirical (biological and physical) observations or assumptions, Rothbard deduces the corpus of libertarian law, from the law of appropriation to that of contracts and punishment."
+Hoppe writes that The Ethics of Liberty was Rothbard's second magnum opus, the other being Man, Economy, and State (1962).

 Reception

 Reception of the book has been positive in libertarian circles.
 Many praise the book for its incisive analysis of natural law and its practical applications.
 Libertarian commentator Sheldon Richman says: "The Ethics of Liberty is a great book that deserves the attention of anyone interested in the good society and human flourishing."

-The economist Hans-Hermann Hoppe, in his Introduction to the work, described The Ethics of Liberty as Murray Rothbard's second magnum opus, the other being Man, Economy, and State (1962).

-The philosopher Matt Zwolinski criticized the book, writing that Rothbard's discussion of self-ownership in chapter six "rests on a fundamental confusion between descriptive and normative claims."
+The philosopher Matt Zwolinski criticized the book, writing that "Rothbard's discussion of self-ownership in chapter six rests on a fundamental confusion between descriptive and normative claims."

+The philosopher John Hospers wrote a critique containing his various thoughts and criticisms of the book immediately after its publication.

+His ambiguous stance on the deceptions and frauds described in the book later gave rise to much debate.

+Anarchist author Iain Mckay has argued that the book is written contradictorily from an anarchist perspective and is not anarchistic.